ziweiwuzw/Personal-Homepage/_pages/cv.md

 * 5. Crabs and Symbiotic Microorganisms: Collaborative Cellulose Degradation Facilitating Radiative Diversity in _Sesarmidae_ — Genomic and Gut Microbiome Macro-genomic Analysis of Crabs
 Hongkong, China
-* Co-first author, In Analysis								      Nov.
+* Co-first author, In Analysis &emsp; &emsp; &emsp; &emsp; Nov.
 2022 - Present
 * 	Led three Sesarmidae genome assemblies using third-generation ONT sequencing data.
 * 	Conducted gene functional annotation (especially the annotation of CAZymes) using transcriptomic data and homologous protein information, utilizing the Maker tool and public database.
-* 	Performed three crabs’ genomic collinearity analysis, CAZymes family assessment, and positive selection analysis to identify distinctive gene families, significant expansions, and contractions in Sesarmidae.
+* 	Performed three crabs’ genomic collinearity analysis, CAZymes family assessment, and positive selection analysis to identify distinctive gene families, significant expansions, and contractions in _Sesarmidae_.
 * 	Combining metagenomics and metatranscriptomics to reveal the molecular mechanism and evolutionary process of crab degradation of lignocellulose.

 ACADEMIC ACTIVITIES AND PUBLICATION